 Royal Festival Hall

-We are providing conservation advice on behalf of the Southbank Centre for a multi-phased project to extensively refurbish the Royal Festival Hall.
+We provided heritage advice on behalf of the Southbank Centre for a multi-phased project to extensively refurbish the Royal Festival Hall.

-The project - led by architects Allies and Morrison with The Planning Lab as planning consultants - aims to enhance the retail, restaiarnmt and bar spaces within the building as well the internal circulation and environmental performance of the building.
-These works will prepare the Hall for the celebration of its 75th anniversary in 2026 and enable it to engage with a new generation of audiences.
+The multi-phased project - led by architects Allies and Morrison with The Planning Lab as planning consultants - will enhance the retail, restaurant and bar spaces within the building as well the internal circulation and environmental performance of the building.
+These works will prepare the Hall for the celebration of its 75th anniversary and enable it to engage with a new generation of audiences.

 Client: Southbank Centre Architect: Allies and Morrison